UniversalDependencies/docs/_v2/copula.md

 ---
 layout: base
 title:  'Copula in UD v2'
+udver: '2'
 ---

-# Copula in UD v2
+# Nonverbal Predication and Copulas in UD v2

 The treatment of copula constructions (non-verbal intransitive predication) is quite diverse in the current version of the treebanks (see table below for the _status quo_).
-In order to provide more concrete guidelines and to achieve better consistency cross-lingually and within a single language, we propose the following changes:
+In order to provide more concrete guidelines and to achieve better consistency cross-lingually and within a single language, we propose the following changes in v2:

-* We should be maximally restrictive with respect to which words can be copulas (only one word in most languages)
-* The copula word should never be the root, except through promotion ("he is not happy, but she is")
-* When there is more than one possible candidate head, the rules to establish it should be determined on a language-specific basis
-* We should add the subtype `nsubj:cop` to signal that the subject in copula constructions is special, and to partially solve the problem of having to flip dependencies when the predicate is a clause (see below)
+* The cop relation is restricted to function words (verbal or nonverbal) whose sole function is to link a nonverbal predicate to its subject and which does not add any meaning other than grammaticalized TAME categories (only one word in most languages).
+* The range of constructions that are analyzed using the cop relation is subject to language-specific variation but can be identified using universal guidelines specified below.

 ## Problems with the current copula analysis

 The main problem is the lack of standardisation.
 Leaving aside the Galician example, which appears to be a conversion error, the Spanish treebank has over 229 verbs with the `cop` relation, where the Swedish treebank has one.

 ~~~sdparse
 Éste quedó sorprendido . \n He was/stayed surprised